Deltatoolbox/AI_Interface_finall6/SECURITY.md

-# LM Gateway - Security Guide
+# AIGS - Security Guide

 ## Overview

-This guide covers security considerations and best practices for deploying LM Gateway in production environments.
+This guide covers security considerations and best practices for deploying AIGS in production environments.

 ## Authentication & Authorization